maefahluang-uni/99-project-coffeepedia/README.md

 # Project - Database system's classification of roasted coffee beans

-This branch is use to develop suggestion management page for admin and its feature only for adding and editing.
+This branch is use to develop suggestion management page for admin and its feature only to adding and editing.

 ### Main feature